friendly-traceback/docs/docs/_sources/usage.rst.txt

     what I have used for various screen captures.

-4. (New) If you run a program that raises an error and leaves you at an interactive prompt, you can import friendly "after the fact".
+5. If you run a program that raises an error and leaves you at an interactive prompt, you can import friendly "after the fact".
    Consider the following content of a file named ``ignore.py``::